tonyguolei/projet_dac/README.md

 Download the JDBC driver for MySQL from `http://dev.mysql.com/downloads/connector/j/3.1.html`

-Extract it and put `mysql-connector-java-3.1.14-bin.jar` in `$GLASSFISH_HOME/glassfish/lib`
+Extract it and put the `mysql-connector-java-3.1.14-bin.jar` in `$GLASSFISH_HOME/glassfish/lib`

 #### Connect Glassfish to MySQL

-To setup the ressource `jdbc/dac` and the connection pool `dac`, insert the following into `$GLASSFISH_HOME/glassfish/domains/domain1/config/domain.xml` between `<resources>` and `</resources>` :
+To setup the ressource `jdbc/dac` and the connection pool `dac`, insert the following lines into `$GLASSFISH_HOME/glassfish/domains/domain1/config/domain.xml` between `<resources>` and `</resources>` :
 ```
 <jdbc-connection-pool datasource-classname="com.mysql.jdbc.jdbc2.optional.MysqlConnectionPoolDataSource" res-type="javax.sql.ConnectionPoolDataSource" name="dac">